zowe/zowe-client-python-sdk/docs/source/packages/files.rst

 Paramiko and Encoding Considerations
 ======================================

-When using Paramiko to interact with z/OS UNIX System Services (USS), it is important to consider encoding and the handling of special characters.
+When using Paramiko to interact with z/OS Unix, it is important to consider encoding and the handling of special characters.
-By default, Paramiko decodes responses using UTF-8, but z/OS USS may return data in an EBCDIC codepage (e.g., IBM-1047, IBM-037, etc.).
+By default, Paramiko decodes responses using UTF-8, but z/OS Unix may return data in an EBCDIC codepage (e.g., IBM-1047, IBM-037, etc.).
 This mismatch can result in unexpected output, particularly with special characters like ``ööö``, ``👍``, or ``🔟``.

 If you experience unexpected characters in your output, please check your terminal's encoding settings (for example, using ``locale`` on Linux).